As an executive, you work hard to put the pieces in place to achieve your goals.

 Search Engine Optimization (SEO)

-- how to adapt to search engine algorythm changes, and
+- How to adapt to search engine algorithm changes, and

 Social Media Monitoring, Management, and Optimization

-Someone will need to fill the role of social media manager for inbound marketing success.
+Someone will need to fill the role of social media manager for successful inbound marketing.
 Social media is important for distributing your content online and making connections with prospects.
 The person in this role will need to understand each of the social media channels (Twitter, Facebook, LinkedIn, Google+, Instagram, etc...) and be able to maximize their effectiveness.